-- Desert Research Institute (DRI): Western Regional Climate Center Pismo Station (Coop ID: 046943) for 1950 to present - DWR California Irrigation Management Information System (CIMIS) Nipomo Station (No. 202) for 2006 to present - San Luis Obispo County-operated rain gauge (No. SLO 759) in Oceano for 2000 to present
+- Desert Research Institute (DRI): Western Regional Climate Center Pismo Station (Coop ID: 046943) for 1950 through August of 2017 (after which data collection at this station was discontinued) - DWR California Irrigation Management Information System (CIMIS) Nipomo Station (No. 202) for 2006 to present - San Luis Obispo County-operated rain gauge (No. SLO 795) in Oceano for 2000 to present

 The locations of the three stations are shown in Figure 4.
-In recent years, it was noted that the CIMIS Nipomo station may have been recording irrigation overspray as precipitation and the precipitation data from the station may not be reliable (the evapotranspiration data, however is still considered to be reliable).
-For this reason, only the DRI and County gauges were used in this 2017 Annual Report for precipitation data.
-Note that precipitation values are averaged for station readings only for months when data are available.
-Average values are not weighted on the basis of station location versus the study area.
-Figure 3 is a composite graph combining data from the two stations and illustrating annual rainfall totals from available data from 1950 through 2017 (on a calendar year basis).
+In recent years, it was noted that the CIMIS Nipomo station may have been recording irrigation overspray as precipitation and the precipitation data from the station may not be reliable.
+However, the evapotranspiration data is still considered reliable.
+For this reason and because the DRI station was discontinued in 2017, the County gauge (No. SLO 795) was the sole source of precipitation data used in this 2018 Annual Report.
+Figure 3 is a composite graph combining data from the DRI and County stations and illustrating annual rainfall totals from available data from 1950 through 2018 (on a calendar year basis).
 Annual average rainfall for the NCMA is approximately 15.6 inches.

-Monthly rainfall and evapotranspiration (ET) for 2017 as well as average monthly historical rainfall and ET are presented in Figure 5.
-During 2017, below-average rainfall occurred in 8 months.
-Above-average rainfall occurred in January and February, in May, then again in August.
-The total for the year was 18.9 inches, a little more than 3 inches greater than the average annual rainfall for the area.
-The average rainfall total for 2017 is only the third time since 2001 that the area has experienced rainfall equal to or more than the long-term average.

-Figure 3 illustrates annual rainfall and exhibits several multi-year drought cycles (e.g., 6 years, 1984-1990) followed by cycles of above-average rainfall (e.g., 7 years, 1991-1998).
+Monthly rainfall and evapotranspiration (ET) for 2018 as well as average monthly historical rainfall and ET are presented in Figure 5.
+During 2018, below-average rainfall occurred in 11 months.
+Above-average rainfall occurred only in the month of March.
+The total for the year was 11.2 inches, more than 4 inches less than the average annual rainfall for the area.
+Figure 3 illustrates annual rainfall and shows several multi-year drought cycles (e.g., 6 years, 1984-1990) followed by cycles of above-average rainfall (e.g., 7 years, 1991-1998).
 With the exception of 2010, the period 2007 through 2015 (8 years) experienced below-average annual rainfall indicating a "dry" hydrologic period.
 This pattern continued into late-2016, when the hydrologic pattern appeared to have broken the serious drought that the area (and state) experienced for the previous 5 years.
-The rainfall year of 2017 continued to bring hope that the drought cycle had transitioned to a relatively wet period, although as Figure 5 illustrates, the last 7 months of 2017, and continuing into early 2018, were remarkably dry.
+While the rainfall year of 2017 continued to bring hope that the drought cycle had transitioned to a relatively wet period, as Figure 5 illustrates, rainfall year 2018 has returned to below average conditions.